brinkflew/krosmobot/README.md

 ### Almanax

 Enables sending the almanax of the day automatically in the Discord channel name `#almanax`.
 A channel with this name must already exist on the server and the bot must have read and write access to that channel.

 ```
-!set almanax.auto true almanax.channel #almanax
+!set almanax #almanax
 ```

 ### News

 Tells the bot to send a message in a given channel when one of the followed accounts sends a new tweet.
 A channel with this name must already exist on the server and the bot must have read and write access to that channel.

 ```
-!set news.auto true news.channel #news
+!set twitter #news
 ```

 ### Default Dofus Server